bullmoose20/Plex-Stuff/README.md

 CLEAN_BUNDLES=0                                 # set CLEAN_BUNDLES=1 and the script will run the CLEAN BUNDLES operation in PLEX
-OPTIMIZE_DB=0                                   # set OPTIMIZE_DB=1 and the script will run the OPTIMIZE DB operation in PLEX LOG_FILE_ACTIONS=1                              # set LOG_FILE_ACTIONS=1 for VERBOSE output
+OPTIMIZE_DB=0                                   # set OPTIMIZE_DB=1 and the script will run the OPTIMIZE DB operation in PLEX LOG_FILE_ACTIONS=1                              # set LOG_FILE_ACTIONS=1 for VERBOSE output OVERRIDE_PLEX_RUNNING_WARNING=0                 # if 0, PBF will exit if Plex is currently running to avoid the risk of deleting images that have been recently added.
+Set it to 1 if you haven't made recent image changes or have recently restarted Plex.
+FORCE_CLEAR_TEMP=0                              # if 0, PBF will not clear files in TMP_DIR, causing PBF to exit and ensuring that you did not accidentally place other important files in that directory
 ```

 ### Note on paths: